The early days of starting an SEO agency are more often than not filled with optimism, excitement, and a feeling that you could take on the world.

 The solution: When clients are heading off to pastures new more often than you’d like, you need to ask yourself some difficult questions.
 Here are a few that are worthy of your consideration:

 - Are you regularly welcoming feedback from your clients?
-And most importantly, or are you using it to make positive changes where possible, or are you treating it as more of a box ticking exercise?
+And most importantly, are you using it to make positive changes where possible, or are you treating it as more of a box-ticking exercise?

 - Is your reporting process really giving clients what they want and need?